Yug34/megalith/src/content/blog/better-testing.md

 We essentially defined a set of "allowed behaviours" that the app should operate in.
 And any time the app does something that we don't expect, we know exactly what to fix.
+We defined a "happy path" and made sure we know when the app diverges from it.

 So, how did we do that?